orgpedia/site.cabsec/README.md

-# site.cabsec
+# site.cabsec - Repository for the website
 This repository generates the pages on https://www.orgpedia.in/.

-Most of this repository is just html pages, if you are looking for data you might want to check out https://github.com/orgpedia/cabsec.
+Most of this repository is just html pages, if you are looking for data that is presented please check https://github.com/orgpedia/cabsec.

 # Developer Instructions